iamyoki/create-vue-files/packages/create-vue-files/README.md

 </p>

 <p align="center">
-A cli tool to generate vue-files from current create-react-app project.
+A cli tool to generate commonly used files, like component, routes etc.
 </p>

 <p align="center">